 Succulent dormancy for heat is a different story.
 While they may not be actively taking up water when temperatures reach their peak during the summer, most succulents want their roots to stay cool.
 They are likely focusing on developing deeper roots so they can better withstand heat and drought.

 You'll still end up watering less than normal, but completely withholding water can cause them to dry up too much and die.

 Aeoniums tend to really show off whether they're enjoying the weather or want to go into hiding.
 Take a look at this discussion for some great examples.

 If you have Aeoniums outdoors during extremely hot temperatures, they'll appreciate some water to keep their roots cool.

-Traditionally, succulents might be divided into categories of “Winter Dormant” and “Summer Dormant”, but this categorization has too many exceptions to be helpful.
+Traditionally, succulents might be divided into categories of “Winter Dormant” and “Summer Dormant”.
+Let's dive in to what that actually means for succulents.